 This is honestly the strangest side effect of a C-section, and not everyone gets this, but my face itched like crazy after all three of my surgeries.
-The only problem was, I didn't remember the second and third time until the itching started up!
+The only problem was, I didn't remember anything about this symptom the second and third time until the itching started up!
 If I ever have a 4th C-section, I will have to remember to let the nurses know before my surgery even begins.
 Again, communication is key!
 They can add something to your IV to relieve the itching sensation.

 Know your Options with Pain Medication

 Let me preface this point by reminding you that I am NOT a medical professional and I am not giving you advice about what pain medication to take or not take.
 You need to figure that out with your own doctor.
 I'm just sharing my experience here because I wish someone had told me the first time!

 After my first C-section, I happily accepted any and all pain medication they offered me.
 What I didn't realize was that the narcotics contributed to constipation.
 Not.
 Fun.